-For the remainder of 2022, the Group expects the Capital Release Unit to focus on three key areas.
+In 2022, the Capital Release Unit is focused on three key areas.
 Firstly, further reducing the costs including internal service allocations.
-In line with its previous communication, the Capital Release Unit targets an adjusted cost base excluding transformation charges of € 0.8 billion for the full year.
-Secondly, continuing to risk manage the portfolio whilst de-risking opportunistically.
-In aggregate, it expects to report negative revenues for the year 2022 driven by funding costs, hedging costs, mark-to-market impacts and losses from portfolio exits, which will be partially offset by income from loan portfolios.
-Thirdly, simplifying the division's infrastructure through decommissioning of applications, closing trading books and exiting locations and legal entities.

-The Group continues to carefully monitor the legal and regulatory environment as it relates to the Capital Release Unit, including with respect to the foreign currency denominated mortgage portfolio in Poland.
-Judicial or regulatory developments with respect to FX mortgage loans in Poland may impact the financial risk assessment for the portfolio.
+In line with previous communication, the Capital Release Unit targets adjusted costs excluding transformation charges of € 0.8 billion for the full year.
+Secondly, continuing to manage the risk of the portfolio while de-risking opportunistically.
+In aggregate, the Capital Release Unit expects to report negative revenues for the year 2022 driven by funding costs, hedging costs, mark-to-market impacts and from portfolio exits, which will be partially offset by income from loan portfolios.
+Thirdly, simplifying the division's infrastructure through decommissioning of applications, closing trading books, exiting locations and legal entities.
+The Group continues to carefully monitor the legal and regulatory environment, particularly regarding the foreign currency denominated mortgage portfolio in Poland.
+Adverse judicial or regulatory developments could have a negative impact on the portfolio.